katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_aci.rst

 .. code-block:: bash

-    ansible-playbook site.yaml --ask-vault-pass
+    assible-playbook site.yaml --ask-vault-pass

 More information
 ````````````````
 - Detailed information about Signature-based Authentication is available from `Cisco APIC Signature-Based Transactions <https://www.cisco.com/c/en/us/td/docs/switches/datacenter/aci/apic/sw/kb/b_KB_Signature_Based_Transactions.html>`_.
-- More information on Ansible Vault can be found on the :ref:`Ansible Vault <vault>` page.
+- More information on Assible Vault can be found on the :ref:`Assible Vault <vault>` page.

 .. _aci_guide_rest:

-Using ACI REST with Ansible
+Using ACI REST with Assible
 ---------------------------
-While already a lot of ACI modules exists in the Ansible distribution, and the most common actions can be performed with these existing modules, there's always something that may not be possible with off-the-shelf modules.
+While already a lot of ACI modules exists in the Assible distribution, and the most common actions can be performed with these existing modules, there's always something that may not be possible with off-the-shelf modules.

 The aci_rest module provides you with direct access to the APIC REST API and enables you to perform any task not already covered by the existing modules.
 This may seem like a complex undertaking, but you can generate the needed REST payload for any action performed in the ACI web interface effortlessly.